ianwengchan/ianwengchan.github.io/_pages/about.md

 I am committed to acquiring my ASA accreditation, followed by the FSA.

 ***Fun Fact:*** I am both born and self-recognised as female, despite my seemingly masculine name.
 In fact, my first name is "Ian Weng" together, so I am not the Ian you might have assumed.
-"Ian Weng" is actually the pronunciation in Portuguese of my Chinese name in Cantonese (okay I know this is complicated, take your time).
+"Ian Weng" is actually the pronunciation in Portuguese of my Chinese name in Cantonese (okay I know this is complicated).
 If you are an English speaker and would like to pronounce my name right, you may try the better English "translation" "Yan Wing" instead.